 Generate a guaranteed 20 year income

-Installations of ground source heat pumps in both existing and new holiday lodges, log cabins and chalets are eligible for the Government’s Renewable Heat Incentive Scheme (RHI), the world’s first financial support scheme for generators of renewable heat.
+Installations of ground source heat pumps in both existing and new holiday accommodation are eligible for the Government’s Renewable Heat Incentive Scheme (RHI), the world’s first financial support scheme for generators of renewable heat.

-As commercial entities, holiday parks (both lodges/accommodation and other site buildings) are eligible for the Non Domestic strand of the RHI scheme, which aims to offset the cost of installing ground source heat pumps in commercial applications, providing a long term rate of return and fast payback for business owners.
+Holiday accommodation businesses are eligible for the Non Domestic strand of the RHI scheme, which aims to offset the cost of installing ground source heat pumps in commercial applications, providing a long term rate of return and fast payback.

 The RHI: In brief